kej715/DtCyber/NOS2.8.7/README.md

 NCCMAX until the other system disconnects, and then NCCMAX will be able to accept your system's connection request.

-To avoid competing with other hobbyists, you may request to register your system with a unique node name in the public NJE network.
+To avoid competing with other hobbyists for access to NCCMAX, and to enroll your NOS 2.8.7 system in the NJE-based e-mail network (see [UMass Mailer](#email), below), you may request to register your system with a unique node name in the public NJE network.
 Registration is accomplished by sending an email to admin@nostalgiccomputing.org with a subject of `NJE registration request`.
 The body of the email should contain these lines:

 ```
 node: <requested-node-name>